Google Open Bidding, previously known as EBDA, was introduced to publishers in 2018. It’s a server-side alternative to header bidding.

 Header bidding allows publishers a more open auction process, whereas Open Bidding is a streamlined procedure that reduces complexity.

-To maximize ad revenue, header bidding and Open Bidding are ultimately created to help place the appropriate ads in front of the right audience at the right time.
+Header bidding and Open Bidding are ultimately created to help place the appropriate ads in front of the right audience at the right time to maximize ad revenue.

 Therefore, the best yield for the publisher and their partners can be determined using a hybrid combination of header bidding and Open Bidding.